LIHPC-Computational-Geometry/honeycomb/user-guide/src/usage/stm.md

 We choose to use Software Transactional Memory (STM) to handle high-level synchronization of the structure.

-Note that while this could possibly be enforced using aggressive lock strategies, STM has much better composability and allows users of the crate to define "atomic" segments in their own algorithms.
+Note that while synchronization could possibly be enforced using aggressive lock strategies, STM has much better composability and allows users of the crate to define "atomic" segments in their own algorithms.

 Exposing an API that allows users to handle synchronization also means that the implementation isn't bound to a given parallelization framework.
 Instead of relying on predefinite parallel